-Concordia University has international exchange student programs with Universidad del Noroeste in Hermosillo, Mexico; Korea University in Seoul, Korea; the University of Applied Sciences in Luneburg, Germany; and École Supérieure Libre des Sciences Commerciales Appliquées in Paris, France.
+Concordia University has international exchange student programs with Universidad del Noroeste in Hermosillo, Mexico; Korea University in Seoul, Korea; the University of Applied Sciences in Luneburg, Germany; École Supérieure Libre des Sciences Commerciales Appliquées in Paris, France; and Mokwob University in Taejon, Korea.

 Study abroad is encouraged by the university by providing information to students about a variety of study abroad programs and through its disbursement of non-university financial aid to organizations sponsoring study abroad.
 Pre-approval of all course work and all programs must be made with the provost.
-Application forms and additional information may be obtained in the Registrar's office.
+Application forms and additional information may be obtained in the Registrar's Office.
 Students who have their application approved will be assessed a \$100 administrative fee.